Sign up (with export icon)

 Panorama of Warsaw downtown.

-Image files are inserted into the content as images that you can drag around and resize.
+Images are embedded directly into the content, which you can drag around and resize.
 Non-embeddable files (like PDF files) are inserted as links.

 You can also upload images by dragging them into your content.
 After you drag an image into the editor, it gets uploaded into the CKBox cloud storage and inserted into the content.